 Laugavegur 10, 101 Reykjavík

-Your go-to spot if you’re looking for America-sized coffee cups.
-And freshly made juices.
-And good playlists.
-And just generally fun vibes all-around.
+A chain but worth noting nonetheless, Joe & the Juice is your go-to spot if you’re looking for America-sized coffee cups.
+And freshly made juices… and good playlists… and just generally fun vibes all-around.

 Tryggvagata 11, 101 Reykjavík